R-12 Dvina

 The R-12 Dvina was a theatre ballistic missile developed and deployed by the Soviet Union during the Cold War.
 Its GRAU designation was 8K63 (8K63U or 8K63У in Cyrillic for silo-launched version), and it was given the NATO reporting name of SS-4 Sandal.
 The R-12 rocket provided the Soviet Union with the capability to attack targets at medium ranges with a megaton-class thermonuclear warhead and constituted the bulk of the Soviet offensive missile threat to Western Europe.
 Deployments of the R-12 missile in Cuba caused the Cuban Missile Crisis in 1962.
 A total of 2335 missiles were produced; all were destroyed in 1993 under the START II treaty.

 As well as the single-stage ballistic technology, the R-12 Dvina had a two-stage capability that allowed payloads to be placed into low Earth orbit.

-The Iranian Shahab-4 missile is likely an offshoot of the R-12 Dvina.
+The unbuilt Iranian Shahab-4 missile is likely an offshoot of the R-12 Dvina.